cybercongress/go-cyber/docs/cyberd.md

 What is needed is simple yet powerful state reality tool with ability to find particular things. cyberd offers minimalistic but continuously self-improving datasource that provides necessary tools for programming economically rational robots.
 According to [top-10000 english words](https://github.com/first20hours/google-10000-english) the most popular word in english is defined article `the` that mean a pointer to a particular thing.
 That fact can be explained as the following: particular things are the most important for us.
 So current nature of our current semantic computing is to find very unique things.
 Hence understanding of unique things become essential for robots too.

 _Language convergence_.
 A programmer should not care about what language do the user use.
 We don't need to have knowledge of what language user is searching in.
 Entire UTF-8 spectrum is at work.
 A semantic core is open so competition for answering can become distributed across different domain-specific areas, including semantic cores of different languages.
 The unified approach creates an opportunity for cyber•Bahasa.
 Since the Internet, we observe a process of rapid language convergence.
 We use more truly global words across the entire planet independently of our nationality, language and race, Name the Internet.
 The dream of truly global language is hard to deploy because it is hard to agree on what mean what.
 But we have tools to make that dream come true.
 It is not hard to predict that the shorter a word the more it's cyber•rank will be.
 Global publicly available list of symbols, words and phrases sorted by cyber•rank with corresponding links provided by cyberd can be the foundation for the emergence of truly global language everybody can accept.
-Recent scientific advances in machine translation [GNMT] are breathtaking but meaningless for those who wish to apply them without Google scale trained model.
+Recent [scientific advances](dura://QmQUWBhDMfPKgFt3NfbxM1VU22oU8CRepUzGPBDtopwap1.ipfs) in machine translation are breathtaking but meaningless for those who wish to apply them without Google scale trained model.
 Proposed cyber•rank offers exactly this.

 This is sure not the exhaustive list of possible applications but very exciting, though.